Canonical Nonlinearity for Coupled Linear Systems: Concepts and Discussions

 \subsection{Coupled Linear System (CLS)}

-We have shown that any deviation in CDOS from at set of Gaussin results in nonlinear systems, therefore indicating that propoer coupling of the LSs can mimic the nonlinear behavior of practical systems.
-We here employ the $\alpha$-mixture of probability distributions, which is a natural extention of the concept of statistical manifold ($\alpha=\pm 1$), e.g., for $\alpha$-mixture of discrete distributions $p=\left\{ p_{1},\cdots , p_{k} \right\}$ and $q=\left\{ q_{1},\cdots, q_{k} \right\}$ is given by
+We have shown that any deviation in CDOS from a set of Gaussin results in nonlinear systems, therefore indicating that proper coupling of the LSs can mimic the nonlinear behavior of practical systems.
+We first consider the $\alpha$-mixture of probability distributions, which is a natural extention of the concept of statistical manifold ($\alpha=\pm 1$), e.g., for $\alpha$-mixture of discrete distributions $p=\left\{ p_{1},\cdots , p_{k} \right\}$ and $q=\left\{ q_{1},\cdots, q_{k} \right\}$ is given by

 where $c$ denotes coupling parameter $\left( 0\le c \le 1 \right)$ and $\psi$ the nomalization factor for probability distribution, and extention to multiple mixture can be straightforward.
 The $\alpha$-mixture is induced by a family of affine connections for Riemannian manifold with statistical invariance w.r.t. random variables for discrete probability distributions: Particularly, $\alpha = -1 \left( +1 \right)$ respectively corresponds to $m$- ($e$-)geodesic on statistical manifold.
-Changes in the value of $\alpha$ can construct variety of CLSs, and we here focus on the case of $\alpha=-1$ (i.e., linear mixture), which is a simple but one of the most fundamental coupling of constituent LSs.
+Changes in the value of $\alpha$ can construct variety of CLSs, and we here focus on the case of $\alpha=-1$ (i.e., linear mixture), which is a simple but one of the most fundamental coupling of constituent LSs as follows.